Prepare for a career in social science research.

 When you’re equipped with the modern concepts, methods and techniques that underpin the research process, you’ll strengthen your analytical skills to take your research career to the next level.
 You'll develop interview and other data collection techniques and become proficient in methods of data analysis, including visual, conversation, regression and multiple correspondence analysis.

 At the heart of this degree is an opportunity to put your training into practice through an original research project, with expert guidance from academics that are at the forefront of research.

-You'll also study 40 credits of option modules.
+You'll choose 40 credits of option modules.
 We work with a range of academics departments across the University, to give you a wide variety of options.
-Examples of modules you will be able to study include:
+Examples of modules you could study include:

-You'll undertake an in-depth study of a topic of your own choice guided by one-to-one academic supervision based in the department specialising in your chosen area.
+You'll undertake an in-depth study of a topic of your choice, guided one-to-one by an academic superviser based in a department relevant to your area of research.

-You'll develop and demonstrate skills in the planning, definition and management of a substantial piece of enquiry that will further and deepen knowledge in your chosen specialist field.
+You'll develop and demonstrate skills in the planning, definition and management of a substantial piece of enquiry that will further knowledge in your chosen specialist field.

-You'll demonstrate your skills in literature review, research design, data analysis and critical evaluation and synthesis.
+You'll demonstrate skills in literature review, research design, data analysis and critical evaluation and synthesis.